STEllAR-GROUP/hpx/docs/sphinx/about_hpx/people.rst

   any agency thereof.
 The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.
+* The Defense Technical Infromation Center (DTIC) under contract FA8075-14-D-0002/0007.
+  Neither the United States Government nor any agency thereof, nor any of their employees makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privately owned rights.
 * The Bavarian Research Foundation (Bayerische Forschungsstfitung) through the grant AZ-987-11.
 * The European Commission's Horizon 2020 programme through the grant